2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

-At Tillamook County Creamery Association (TCCA), it is imperative we maintain and improve traceability and transparency throughout our supply chain operations, including responsible sourcing of our milk supply, raw ingredients and materials.
+At Tillamook County Creamery Association (TCCA), it is imperative that we maintain and improve traceability and transparency throughout our supply chain operations.
 Purchased goods and services account for a large percentage of our total environmental footprint, and the production and distribution of products and services may be associated with underlying social and ethical impacts.
-To uphold the integrity of our products, we seek to procure sustainably sourced raw ingredients, materials and services from our increasingly complex supply chain.
+To uphold the integrity of our products, we are committed to the responsible sourcing of milk and seek to procure sustainably sourced raw ingredients, materials and services in our increasingly complex supply chain.

 One of our Stewardship Charter commitments is Inspired Consumers.
 We’ve created policies and procedures around responsible sourcing to ensure quality products for our consumer stakeholders.
 Our Supplier and Contract Manufacturer Expectations Manual — which is part of our quality expectations of suppliers — outlines applicable programs and policies that support the production of safe, high-quality and sustainable products.
 Our sub-policy on Supply Chain Transparency outlines our operating principles for achieving traceability and transparency in our supply chain.
 Additionally, our Cooperative Member Handbook and the Contract Milk Supplier Handbook guide the contractual requirements for milk sourcing and quality.

-Supplier Scorecards: Our Supply Chain team has developed a Supplier Scorecard that incorporates multiple metrics to track business relationships.
+Supplier Scorecards: Our Procurement Team has developed a Supplier Scorecard that incorporates multiple metrics to track business relationships.
 In 2020, we included additional questions about environment, community, and diversity aspects of our suppliers, and created a numeric scale to rank them for KPIs used internally.

 Milk and Co-Manufacturer Traceability: We request that suppliers and contract manufacturers sourcing dairy ingredients directly from farms participate in our Stewardship Supplier Engagement Program.
 They are asked to provide supporting documentation on quality, safety, and on-farm practice indicators to establish milk-sourcing traceability to the farm.
 Additionally, through our Contract Milk Suppliers Handbook and our Co-Manufacturer Expectation Manual, we count on our suppliers to operate their businesses according to the United Nations Guiding Principles on Business and Human Rights.